 Your loan can only be processed until the last day of classes for the semester(s) for which the loan is intended.
 Applying early is recommended.
 Late applicants may not meet all of the eligibility criteria by the deadline.

-Step 2: You accept the loan and complete Entrance Counseling, Informed Borrowing Confirmation, and the Master Promissory Note.
+Step 2: You accept the loan and complete Entrance Counseling, Annual Student Loan Acknowledgement, and the Master Promissory Note.

 You will receive a notice in your Owens email account when your awards can be viewed in Ozone.
 If you do not have an Ozone account, an award notice will be sent by mail.
 Once the notice is received, you must respond to your award package.
 You should keep a copy of your award notice for your records.